tomergros/TicTacToe/README.md

 Written by Tomer Grossman & Oriel Somech

-# Setup - Runing & Code View
+# Setup - Running & Code View

 For running the game directly: